Welcome to KerryMarsh.com!

 - You may also choose to pay via check, in which case we will manually approve the delivery of your files as soon as possible (almost always within 24 hours).
 You'll receive an invoice in this case, as well, with all the info you'll need for a Purchase Order.
 THEN, when you have your P.O. number, simply message me through this website with that number and I'll edit and re-send your invoice, so you can process your check request.

 - When you're viewing a particular title and are looking to purchase the digital sheet music, find the drop-down menu on the right side of the page and choose the "Chart and Demo", then click the "Add to cart" button.
-The "Chart and Demo" is priced at a flat fee of $75 for most titles and $60 for Starter Series titles, which are written for less experienced groups.
+The "Digital Sheet Music Pack" is priced at a flat fee of $75 for most titles and $60 for Starter Series titles, which are written for less experienced groups.

 - After checkout, you will receive an email with a link to download a .zip file containing a .pdf file with all of the sheet music to print for rehearsal and performance (including rhythm section parts).
 You'll also find an .mp3 file of the full-length demo for your convenience.